nonmasc-lilly/CBNF/Standard.md

 # Compact extended Backus Naur Form
 ## Lilly H. St Claire

+IMPORTANT: This is not the final version of
+CBNF, that is a complete version is currently in the works.

 ### Goal

 The goal of CBNF is to be an extension to